-Android includes different animation APIs depending on what type of animation you want, so this page provides an overview of the different ways you can add motion to your UI.
+Android includes different animation APIs depending on what type of animation you want.
+This documentation provides an overview of the different ways you can add motion to your UI.

-To better understand when you should use animations, also see the material design guide to motion.
+To better understand when you should use animations, also see the Material Design guide about motion.

-When you want to animate a bitmap graphic such as an icon or illustration, you should use the drawable animation APIs.
+To animate a bitmap graphic such as an icon or illustration, use the drawable animation APIs.
 Usually, these animations are defined statically with a drawable resource, but you can also define the animation behavior at runtime.

 Animate UI visibility and motion

-When you need to change the visibility or position of views in your layout, you should include subtle animations to help the user understand how the UI is changing.
+When you need to change the visibility or position of views in your layout, it's best to include subtle animations to help the user understand how the UI is changing.

-To create these animations with the least amount of effort, you can enable animations on your layout so that when you simply change the visibility of a view, an animation applies automatically.
-For more information, see Auto Animate Layout Updates.
+For the simplest way to create these animations, enable animations on your layout so that when you change the visibility of a view, an animation applies automatically.
+For more information, see Auto animate layout updates.

-To learn how to build animations with the property animation system, read the Property Animation Overview.
-Or see the following pages to create common animations:
+To learn how to build animations using the property animation system, read the Property animation overview.
+You can also see the following pages to create common animations:

-Whenever possible, your animations should apply real-world physics so they are natural-looking.
-For example, they should maintain momentum when their target changes, and make smooth transitions during any changes.
+Whenever possible, apply real-world physics to your animations so that they are natural-looking.
+For example, they should maintain momentum when their target changes and make smooth transitions during any changes.